 "Sweet potatoes are already sweet, so why are we drowning them in brown sugar and marshmallows?"
 Klein asks.
 She has a point.
 If you love sweet potatoes as much as we do, you will definitely be happy to swap out the version you know and love for a much healthier version that won't make you feel like you need to lie down after a few bites.

-The Healthier Swap: "This lovely root vegetable truly shines when roasted in the oven with a little olive oil and salt," says the nutritionist.
+The Healthier Swap: "This lovely root vegetable truly shines when roasted in the oven with a little olive oil and salt," the nutritionist says.
 "Perfection!"

 "Such a delicious tradition but not so healthy.
 The pumpkin part is, but the crust, sugary milk, and other added sugar outweigh the squash's good character," according to Klein.
 "Gluten and dairy can affect the thyroid negatively.
 Gluten is the number one trigger for thyroid patients, and 80% report feeling better with a gluten-free diet."

-The Healthier Swap: Make a crustless pumpkin pie instead and you'll forget that this dish is supposed to have crusts.
+The Healthier Swap: Make a crustless pumpkin pie instead and you'll forget that this dish is supposed to have one.
 The best part is definitely the filling, so why not focus on that?